 While many cities in Washington elect all of their councilmembers at-large, others have chosen to establish wards or districts, in which some or all of the councilmembers are elected by and represent specific geographic areas of the city.

-City Council districting was approved by Everett voters in Nov.
+City Council districts were approved by Everett voters in Nov.
 2018.
-Voters selected a total of 5 districts and 2 at-large positions.
+Voters selected a total of five districts and two at-large positions.

 Elections: Position 1-5 will eventually become the district positions, and positions 6 and 7 will become the at-large positions.

 In 2019, there was an election for positions 4 and 5 (2-year, at-large terms) and for positions 6 and 7 (4-year, at-large terms).